psychemedia/island-storynotes/odo.md

 ODO (d.
-1097), bishop of Bayeux and earl of Kent, was son of Herluin of Conte- ville hy Herleva of Falaise, the concubine of Robert of Normandy, and mother of 'Wil- liam the Conqueror.
+1097), bishop of Bayeux and earl of Kent, was son of Herluin of Conte- ville hy Herleva of Falaise, the concubine of Robert of Normandy, and mother of 'William the Conqueror.
 Guibert of Nogent actually calls Odo natural son of Duke
 Robert, and own brother to William the
 Conqueror (Be Sanotorum Bignoribus, i. ch.
 3).
 William of Malmesbury (Oesta Begum,
 p.
 883) expressly states that Herluin and
-Qetleva were married before Duke Robert’s death in 1036; but Odo, who was their eldest son, was perhaps not born before 103G,
+Qetleva were married before Duke Robert's death in 1036; but Odo, who was their eldest son, was perhaps not born before 103G,
-Odo’s younger brother was Robert of Mor- tain [q. v.], and he had also two sisters;
-Muriel, who married Odo cum Capello (Waoh,
+Odo's younger brother was Robert of Mortain [q. v.], and he had also two sisters; Muriel, who married Odo cum Capello (Waoh,
 6026), and another, who married the Sire de la Fertfi (Taylok, Translation of Wace,